Iranian, b. 1924

 The works in Monir’s Convertible series are jewel-like, multipart, sculptural reliefs comprised of interlocking geometric elements that can be arranged in a variety of configurations, each designed by the artist.
 With their extraordinarily intricate mirrored mosaic surfaces and bursts of colorful reverse-glass painting, these pieces offer a surprisingly diverse array of kaleidoscopic possibilities for viewing.

 Monir Farmanfarmaian first received significant attention in 1958, when she was awarded a gold medal for her work in the Iranian Pavilion at the Venice Biennale, leading to exhibitions in Tehran, Paris and New York.
-More recently, her artwork has been exhibited at major institutions and exhibitions worldwide including the Gwangju Biennale, South Korea (2016); a traveling career retrospective at the Solomon R. Guggenheim Museum, New York, NY (2015) and at the Fundação Serralves–Museu de Arte Contemporânea, Porto, Portugal (2014); the Vienna Biennial (2015); Guggenheim Abu Dhabi, UAE (2014); Prospect 3, New Orleans, LA (2014); Sharjah Biennial 11, UAE (2013); WIELS Contemporary Art Centre, Brussels, Belgium (2013); Haus der Kunst, Munich, Germany (2010); the 6th Asia Pacific Triennial of Contemporary Art, Queensland, Australia (2010); and the 29th Bienal de São Paulo, Brazil (2009).
-She is the subject of a substantial monograph, Monir Shahroudy Farmanfarmaian: Cosmic Geometry, edited by Hans Ulrich Obrist; the co-author of an autobiography, A Mirror Garden (Knopf, 2007); and the focus of a documentary film, Monir.
-In 2017, The Monir Museum opened in Tehran, committed to the exhibition, preservation, and study of Farmanfarmaian's work, and the first museum in Iran dedicated to a single female artist.
-Farmanfarmaian’s work has been collected by institutions around the world, including: Solomon R. Guggenheim Museum, New York, NY; Tate Modern, London, U.K.; Museum of Fine Arts, Boston, MA; and Metropolitan Museum of Art, New York, NY.
+More recently, her artwork has been exhibited at major institutions and exhibitions worldwide including a traveling career retrospective at the Solomon R. Guggenheim Museum, New York, NY (2015) and at the Fundação Serralves–Museu de Arte Contemporânea, Porto, Portugal (2014); as well as the Irish Museum of Modern Art, Dublin (2018); Chrysler Museum, Norfolk, VA (2017); Gwangju Biennale, South Korea (2016); Guggenheim Abu Dhabi, UAE (2014); Prospect 3, New Orleans, LA (2014); Sharjah Biennial 11, UAE (2013); WIELS Contemporary Art Centre, Brussels, Belgium (2013); Haus der Kunst, Munich, Germany (2010); the 6th Asia Pacific Triennial of Contemporary Art, Queensland, Australia (2010); and the 29th Bienal de São Paulo, Brazil (2009).
+She is the subject of a substantial monograph, Monir Shahroudy Farmanfarmaian: Cosmic Geometry, edited by Hans Ulrich Obrist; the co-author of an autobiography, A Mirror Garden (Knopf, 2007); and the focus of a recently completed documentary film.
+Farmanfarmaian’s work has been collected by institutions around the world, including: Solomon R. Guggenheim Museum, New York, NY; Metropolitan Museum of Art, New York, NY; and Tate Modern, London, U.K.